Security and Troubleshooting

 When myDBR is installed, an admin user is created under the name 'dba' with a default password.
 You should create another admin user with a secure password and disable the original one.
 Note that this should be done regardless of the authentication method, as local logins are always accessible.

-Use HTTPS whenever possible
+Use HTTPS Whenever Possible

 When the server is configured only to accept connections over a secure HTTPS connection, it will protect all information sent.
 This will include your authentication information, data, and session information.